 In this case, the output signal must be bandlimited to prevent imaging, which causes Fourier coefficients to be reconstructed as spurious high-frequency ‘mirrors‘ of lower frequencies, which would also cause distortion.

-In an ideal world, both anti-aliasing and anti-imaging filters would be brickwall filters, though this is impractical with analog filters and so oversampling is used to give some room for error.
+In an ideal world, both anti-aliasing and anti-imaging filters would be brickwall filters.
+However, this is impractical with analog filters, so oversampling is used to give some room for error.

 Pre-Emphasis & De-Emphasis Filters